 FSM and SEN rates have been associated with poorer educational outcomes and worse future employment outcomes, though this association could vary by the level of SEN being provided to the pupil (eg, statement versus school action).
 As education practices and government guidelines change over time, it’s important to consider how such changes could affect exclusion rates across Wales.

-This blog is part of a series presenting preliminary findings from the Excluded Lives project – a multi-disciplinary collaboration across multiple UK universities.
+This blog post is part of a series presenting preliminary findings from the Excluded Lives project – a multi-disciplinary collaboration across multiple UK universities.
 The study employs qualitative, quantitative and policy-oriented methods to investigate school exclusions across the UK.
 The findings outlined here are based on secondary data analysis from the WISERD Education Data Lab.
 We looked at the sampling strategy of local authorities and schools across Wales based on their levels of exclusions (high versus low), which allows for a comprehensive investigation of school exclusions.

 What did we do?